voorhoede/a11y-viewer/README.md

 # a11y Viewer

-**Emulate visual imparity, color blindness and inability to use a pointer.**
+**Simulate vision loss, color blindness or inability to use a pointer.**

 ## Demo